 Belfast Telegraph - Friday 23 February 1962

-The Government could not find a use for the house and advertised it for let, eventually in 1978, it was decided that it was not required and the notice of application to demolish the house was published in The Belfast Gazette on the 1st Jan 1978.
+After a period of consideration, it was determined that the property was surplus to requirements.
+Consequently, a notice of application to demolish the house was formally published in The Belfast Gazette on 1st January 1978.

 Mansion House.